TurlanTJ/Squad-Commander/README.md

 # Squad-Commander
-A project developed to learn about creating games in RTS genre
+A project developed to learn about creating games in Action-RTS genre